 Please contact us if you would like to schedule an appointment for an ASD assessment or for ASD intervention (treatment) at HMHK.

 Conditions that commonly occur with ASD

-Almost three-quarters of children with ASD have another medical or psychological condition, including (but not limited to): Attention-Deficit/Hyperactivity Disorder, Intellectual Disability, Anxiety, Obsessive-Compulsive Disorder, Depression, Bipolar Disorder, Macro/microcephaly (large/small head), Sleep problems, Tourette Syndrome, Down Syndrome, epilepsy and Fragile X Syndrome.
+Almost three-quarters of children with ASD have another medical or psychological condition, including (but not limited to): Attention-Deficit/Hyperactivity Disorder, Intellectual Disability, Anxiety, Obsessive-Compulsive Disorder, Depression, Bipolar Disorder, Macro/microcephaly (large/small head), sleep problems, Tourette Syndrome, Down Syndrome, epilepsy and Fragile X Syndrome.

-If you are concerned that your child has multiple concerns and would like us to help, please contact us to schedule an appointment.
+If you are concerned that your child has multiple concerns and you would like us to help, please contact us to schedule an appointment.